 Creating high-value content

 By understanding your audience’s problems, you can create content to help solve them.
 You start by creating content that will attract your audience to your digital properties and convert them into Marketing Qualified Leads.

 Marketing Qualified Leads (MQLs) are individuals who’ve indicated they are interested in a brand but are not yet ready or qualified for a sales conversation.

-Create a list of 20 – 30 content ideas that your audience would find valuable.
-Then categorize each idea as either a traffic magnet or lead magnet.
+Create a list of 20 – 30 content ideas your audience finds valuable.
+Then categorize each idea as either a traffic magnet or a lead magnet.